13 hours of Trump: The president fills briefings with attacks and boasts, but little empathy

 “Just recently, a friend of mine told me he got better because of the use of that — that drug.
 So, who knows?” said Trump in mid-April, adding, “And it’s having some very good results, I’ll tell you.”

 After Trump’s comments on injecting disinfectants at the Thursday briefing, aides and other loyalists initially said the president’s remarks had been taken out of context.
-Then Trump claimed, despite his serious tone when making the suggestion, that he was just speaking “sarcastically” to get a rise out of the press.
+Then Trump claimed, despite his serious tone when making the suggestion, that he was just speaking “sarcastically” to get a rise out of reporters.

 Some administration officials, outside Republicans and other Trump allies say the briefings have increasingly become a distraction, and they fear they are doing more to harm than help the president’s reelection hopes.
 They worry that Trump is squandering the opportunity to demonstrate presidential leadership and be the “wartime president” he has claimed to be by picking petty fights and appearing childish and distracted.